Men in Black (film series): Men in Black (1997)

 ILM provided most of the special effects.
 Rick Baker led the special effects of the film, which was the most complex in his career to date.
-He had to have approval from both director Barry Sonnenfeld and executive producer Steven Spielberg: "It was like, 'Steven likes the head on this one and Barry really likes the body on this one, so why don't you do a mix and match?'
+He had to have approval from both director Barry Sonnenfeld and executive producer Steven Spielberg: "It was like, 'Steven likes the head on this one, and Barry really likes the body on this one, so why don't you do a mix and match?'
 And I'd say, because it wouldn't make any sense".
 Sonnenfeld also changed a lot of the film's aesthetic during pre-production: "I started out saying aliens shouldn't be what humans perceive them to be.
 Why do they need eyes?
 So Rick did these great designs, and I'd say, 'That's great — but how do we know where he's looking?'
 I ended up where everyone else did, only I took three months".

-Filming began in March 1995.
+Filming began in March 1996.
 Five months into the shoot, the crew realized their ending was unexciting.
 It was originally meant to be a humorous existential debate between Agent J and the Bug, and five potential replacements were discussed.
 One of these had Laurel Weaver being neuralyzed and K remaining an agent.
 The change to a fight sequence annoyed Rick Baker, as their animatronic Bug had to be replaced with computer-generated imagery.
 Further changes were made during post-production to simplify the plotline involving the possession of the tiny galaxy.
 The Arquillians would hand over the galaxy to the Baltians, ending a long war.
-The bugs need to feed on the casualties of the war and steal it to continue the war.
-Through changing of subtitles, the images on MIB's main computer and Frank the Pug's dialogue, the Baltians were eliminated from the plot.
-Earth goes from being potentially destroyed in the crossfire between the two races into being possibly destroyed by the Arquillians to prevent the bugs getting the galaxy.
+The bugs need to feed on the casualties of the war and steal their remains to continue the war.
+Through changing subtitles, the images on MIB's main computer and Frank the Pug's dialogue, the Baltians were eliminated from the plot.
+Earth goes from being potentially destroyed in the crossfire between the two races to being possibly destroyed by the Arquillians to prevent the bugs from getting the galaxy.